Women in government: Rwanda

-Since the election of 2008, Rwanda is the first country to have a majority of women in legislature.
+In 2006, Rwanda became the first country to have a majority of women in legislature.
 Rwanda is an example of a developing country that radically increased its female leadership because of national conflict.
-After the Rwandan genocide that killed 800,000 Tutsis in 100 days, the percentage of women in the legislature went from 18% before the conflict to 56% in 2008.
+After the 1994 Rwandan genocide that killed 800,000 Tutsis in 100 days, the percentage of women in the legislature went from about 18% before the conflict to 56% in 2008.
 Two pieces of legislature enabled and supported women into leadership positions: the Security Council Resolution of 1325 urged women to take part in the post-conflict reconstruction and the 2003 Rwandan Constitution included a mandated quota of 30% reserved seats for all women in the legislature.
 Of the 24 women who gained seats directly after the quota implementation in 2003, many joined political parties and chose to run again.
-Though it took almost 10 years, after implementing the gender quotas, Rwanda reached levels of female representation which are amongst the highest in the world.
+Though it took almost 10 years, after implementing the gender quotas, Rwanda reached levels of female representation which are the highest in the world.
 Once again we can see the quota working as an "incubator" for driving women's participation in leadership.

 It is argued that the increase in female leadership in Rwanda also led to an increase in gender equality.
-World Focus (2009) writes, "Rwandan voters have elected women in numbers well beyond the mandates dictated by the post-genocide constitution.
+World Focus (2009) writes: "Rwandan voters have elected women in numbers well beyond the mandates dictated by the post-genocide constitution.
 And though women in Rwanda still face discrimination, female legislators have influenced major reforms in banking and property laws."
 A parliamentary women's caucus in Rwanda, the Rwanda Women Parliamentary Forum (FFRP) has also "led a successful effort to pass ground-breaking legislation on gender-based violence in part by involving and garnering support from their male colleagues".

 While some researchers see reform, others see dominant party tactics.
 Shireen Hassim (2009) writes, "It could be argued that in both countries [Uganda and Rwanda] women's representation provided a kind of alibi for the progressive, 'democratic' nature of new governments that at their core nevertheless remained authoritarian, and increasingly so".
 Rwanda shows that increased participation by women in democracy is conducive to progress in gender equal legislature and reform, but research must be careful not to immediately relate increased gender equality in politics to increased gender equality in policies.

+In 2026, women hold 63.8% of seats in the Rwandan parliament's Chamber of Deputies – still the highest in the world.